-The College provides excellent student support services, including academic advising, career planning, personal counseling, financial aid, Veterans' benefits, student life, and assistance with admissions and registration.
+The College provides excellent student support services, including academic advising, career planning, personal and mental health counseling, financial aid, Veterans' benefits, student life, tutoring, library resources, and first and second year experience programs.

 Faculty

 The faculty is composed of highly qualified educators who have completed advanced training and degrees in their fields.
 Each has demonstrated subject matter competency, the ability to teach that subject matter, the motivation to remain current in his/her discipline, and concern for students.